Country Report Colombia

 The level of diversification of the Colombian economy is relatively low and the country is dependent on the export of a narrow range of commodities, which makes the country vulnerable to commodity price fluctuations.

 (-) Presence of guerrilla movements and criminal groups

 Guerrilla movements and criminal groups continue to control some parts of the country.
 This results in security risks.

 The level of infrastructure development is relatively low, which constrains the growth potential of the economy.

 Colombia’s exports primarily consist of energy products and the country thus has a relatively small economic base.
 Oil (product) exports account for more than 50% of exports and oil revenues account for 18% of the revenues of the central government.
 In early 2013, a structural fiscal rule has been introduced, which limits the structural deficit to 2% of GDP.
-Colombia runs a current account deficit of roughly 3% of GDP (see figure 2).
+Colombia has run continuously current account deficits of roughly 3% of GDP.
 In particular the income deficit is sizeable.
 However, in recent years the current account deficit has been more than covered by large inflows of FDI.
 These large inflows, which are partially explained by investment in the extractive sector, are likely to continue in the coming years.
-The FARC and ELN guerilla movements and criminal groups continue to pose security risks in Colombia.
-However, the level of violence is much lower than in the nineties and the guerilla movements are no longer systemic risk.
-Even by Latin American standards, inequality remains very high in Colombia and the majority of the labor force works in the informal sector.
+The FARC and ELN guerrilla movements and criminal groups continue to pose security risks in Colombia.
+However, the level of violence is much lower than in the nineties and the guerrilla movements no longer pose a systemic risk.
+Even by Latin American standards, inequality remains very high in Colombia and the majority of the labour force works in the informal sector.
 Furthermore, Colombia’s infrastructure is underdeveloped.
 However, democracy is well-entrenched in Colombia and the quality of its macroeconomic institutions is relatively good.
 The level of dollarization in Colombia is very low, which allows some flexibility in exchange and monetary policy.